juhele/GIStopics/README.md

 - use UTF-8 CR-LF encoding for text outputs for full Windows/Unix compatibility
 - use some predefined description + add values for particular dosimeters - the dosimeter could have just some number and information about pickup station like "Dosimeter no.1, pickup station: Kutná Hora" where the number is automatically generated and pickup station name taken from the static station layer

+PS: some code from https://ctu-geoforall-lab.github.io/qgis-ground-radiation-monitoring-plugin/ might be useful for reuse here :-)

 ## Available topics - hardware related (not so much GIS)